 - Seeing your HR get lower during the same easy runs can indicate you’re building efficiency

-- Avg HR is a good way to see the full stress your body is under from training, life and nutrition
+- Avg HR while running is a good way to see the full stress your body is under from training, life and nutrition

 Some watches will take the knowledge of your resting and maximum heart rates and automatically calculate your heart rate zones.
 The watch will alert you if you are working too hard on an easy day or not hard enough during a speed workout.